valeriitkachenko/sync-external-contributions/README.md

 Reads all your contributions you've authored on local repositories with [git-standup](https://github.com/kamranahmedse/git-standup) and create a GitHub contribution activity for every commits associated with you.

-It **does not copy** the content of the commit, to respect NDA and privacy it only list all commits SHA you've authored and write it to a file.
+It **does not copy** the content of the commit, to respect NDA and privacy it only lists commit dates you've authored and write it to a file.
 This is totally safe.

 ## Why?

-This script exists because some contracts, projects, or businesses aren't using GitHub as source control.
-I found it odd that some weeks or months were missing in my GitHub contributions activity as if I wasn't active.

-#### Should external contributions belong there?

-To be honest, I'm not sure, but since private contributions can be showed and some are using this to show work activity, why not.
+For some projects, you may use other platforms such as GitLab and Bitbucket, so your daily activity won't be displayed on your GitHub page.
+This script solves the problem by duplicating information about your contributions to GitHub.

 ## Requirement